-Before each omnibus hearing at which more than one matter will be heard, the debtor must file a hearing agenda.
-The agenda must group the matters the debtor expects to be heard depending on whether they are contested or uncontested.
-For each matter listed, the agenda must give the title and docket number.
-The agenda must be filed with the court at least two business days before the omnibus hearing. omnibus hearing.
+depend the titl the on Before each omnibus hearing at which more than one matter will be heard, the debtor a hearing agenda.
+The agenda must group the matters the debtor expects to be heard ding on whether they are contested or uncontested.
+For each matter listed, the agenda must give the and docket number.
+The agenda must be filed with the court at least two business days before maibus hearing.
+D Motions (1) Presentment of Motions Rule - --Unless the court orders otherwise or the motion is an emergency motion under --9013-2, every motion must be noticed for presentment at an omnibus hearing.

-D Motions

-(1) -(1) -Presentment of Motions

---Unless the court orders otherwise or the motion is an emergency motion under Rule --9013-2, every motion must be noticed for presentment at an omnibus hearing.
 The --notice of motion must be filed and served at least 14 days before the date of --presentment, unless the movant asks in the motion to have the notice shortened for --cause.

-(2) -Improper Notice

---------------------------------------

-(3) (3) No Cause to Shorten Notice

-If the movant has asked for shortened notice and the court finds no cause to shorten - the notice, the motion will be continued to the next scheduled omnibus hearing date.

-E Briefing and Certifications of No Objection

-(1) -(1)-Briefing

-(a)(a) If a motion is noticed for presentment 21 days or more before the omnibus hearing where the motion will be presented, an opposing party may file a response no later than 7 days before the omnibus hearing.

-(b) (b) If a motion is noticed for presentment fewer than 21 days before the omnibus --hearing where the motion will be presented, an opposing party may file a response no --later than 3 days before the omnibus hearing.
+(2) -Improper Notice Unless the court orders otherwise or the movant has asked for shortened notice motion that is either (a) noticed for presentment on a date when no omnibus g is scheduled or (b) filed and served less than 14 days before the omnibus hearing continued to the next scheduled omnibus hearing.
+(3) No Cause to Shorten Notice shorte If the movant has asked for shortened notice and the court finds no cause to the notice, the motion will be continued to the next scheduled omnibus hearing E Briefing and Certifications of No Objection (1)-(1)-Briefing (a) (a) If a motion is noticed for presentment 21 days or more before the omnibus hearing - where the motion will be presented, an opposing party may file a response no later - than 7 days before the omnibus hearing. (b) (b) If a motion is noticed for presentment fewer than 21 days before the omnibus --hearing where the motion will be presented, an opposing party may file a response no--later than 3 days before the omnibus hearing.
 (2) - (2) - Certification of No Objection